TCI Global Toolkit: Service DeliveryContraceptive Commodity Security

 Keys to Strengthening Commodity Security

 Another way to reduce stockouts is to introduce a better tracking system.
-In Kenya, the Tupange project introduced an SMS/web-based commodity tracking system to collect consumption data from facilities.
+In Kenya, TCI’s predecessor project — the Urban Reproductive Health Initiative, locally referred to as Tupange — introduced an SMS/web-based commodity tracking system to collect consumption data from facilities.
 The data were then transmitted to a central server using a mobile phone.
-To set up the system, Tupange:

 Note that a mobile-based reporting system could also be used with the Informed Push Model (in this case, the logistician would be the main person to input the information).